NEW! Award 58: 1966 Chevrolet Belair Station Wagon – STILL $29,500

 The 1966 model year marked the second for Chevrolet’s sixth-generation Bel Air model line.
 A mild facelift included forward-thrusting, blunted front fenders, and a revised grille.
 At the rear, a break with the traditional round tail lamps took place.
 Bel Air and Biscayne featured dual rectangular lamps with back-up lamps built-in.
 The overall length was 213.2 inches.
 The standard six-cylinder engine this year was the larger 250 cubic inch mill producing 155 horsepower.
 Most buyers optioned up for one of Chevy’s wide variety of small- and big-block V*s offered at the time.
 Bel Air was readily distinguishable from Biscayne by its full-length body side molding and rear fender Bel Air signatures.
 All-vinyl interiors were now standard on station wagons while cloth and vinyl trim continued on sedans.

 Here’s a link on YouTube to the King Rose archives posted that’s a 1966 Chevrolet dealer information video narrated by actor Lorne Michaels.
 While the full-size wagon comparison starts about eight minutes in, but its more fun watching the entire clip:

 The seller lets the pictures provided do the talking instead of his written description.
-While this small block equipped Bel Air appears to a be a straight and nicely restored example, only your in-person inspection can confirm whether this example received a quality rebuild.
+While this small block-equipped Bel Air appears to be a straight and nicely restored example, only your in-person inspection can confirm whether this example received a quality rebuild.
 Good luck with the purchase!

 Here’s the seller’s description: